DVMProject/dvmhost/README.md

 # Digital Voice Modem Host

-The DVM Host (dvmhost) software suite, provides the primary host computer implementation of a mixed-mode DMR, P25 and/or NXDN or dedicated-mode DMR, P25 or NXDN repeater system that talks to the actual modem hardware, and the networking core (dvmfne) that provides a centralized network service that interconnects DVM Host (dvmhost) and other endpoint applications allowing networked communications.
+The DVM Host (dvmhost) software suite, provides the a set of applications that, act as a primary host computer implementation of a mixed-mode DMR, P25 and/or NXDN or dedicated-mode DMR, P25 or NXDN repeater system that talks to the actual modem hardware, a TIA/V.24 standard interface (dvmdfsi) allowing communications to commercial P25 hardware, and the networking core (dvmfne) that provides a centralized network service that interconnects various DVM endpoint applications allowing networked communications.

 Please feel free to reach out to us for help, comments or otherwise, on our Discord: https://discord.gg/3pBe8xgrEz

 This project generates a few executables:
-- `dvmhost` the main executable, this is the host software that connects to the DVM modems (both repeater and hotspot) and is the primary data processing application for digital modes.
+- `dvmhost` host software that connects to the DVM modems (both repeater and hotspot) and is the primary data processing application for digital modes.
 [See configuration](#dvmhost-configuration) to configure and calibrate.
+- `dvmdfsi` TIA/V.24 standard interface application that connects to a V.24 interface board or UDP to allow for P25 DFSI communications with commercial P25 hardware.
 - `dvmfne` a network "core", this provides a central server for `dvmhost` instances to connect to and be networked with, allowing relay of traffic and other data between `dvmhost` instances and other `dvmfne` instances.
 [See configuration](#dvmfne-configuration) to configure.
 - `dvmcmd` a simple command-line utility to send remote control commands to a `dvmhost` or `dvmfne` instance with REST API configured.
 - `dvmmon` a TUI utility that allows semi-realtime console-based monitoring of `dvmhost` instances (this tool is only available when project wide TUI support is enabled!).